-Directors of Study will remind teachers in all departmental meetings.
+Directors of Studies will remind teachers about the management of poor student behaviour in all departmental meetings.
 Learning walks will be completed to check student behaviour & classroom management every term.

-If a student has been spoken to on three separate occasions by a teacher and the student persists with poor behaviour, the teacher will inform the student's Senior Tutor who will discuss the problem with the student and reinforce the discipline.
-It is important that the Senior Tutor keeps the parents/guardians or agent informed at all stages and ensures that all incidents and actions are accurately recorded in the student administration list (iSAMS).
+It is important that the Senior Tutor keeps the parents/guardians or agent informed at all stages and ensures that all incidents and actions are accurately recorded in CPOMS in the and in the NMS records.
 The Senior Tutor will inform the teacher of this action and identify any action points to help improve the student's behaviour.

-If a student persists in poor attendance, disruptive or disrespectful behaviour, the Senior Tutor will meet with teacher and agree a set of targets for the student to meet; meet with the student and inform the student of these targets to meet.
-The student will be assigned specific targets for improvement, recorded in the e-ILP which will be monitored by the ST, and reviewed weekly.
-The student may be required to attend supervised study in order to catch-up with work.
-A follow-up meeting of the Senior Tutor and teacher will assess whether there has been an improvement in the student's behaviour, in which case they will resume their normal studies.
+If a student persists in poor attendance, disruptive or disrespectful behaviour, the Senior Tutor will set the student behaviour targets which will remain in place as appropriate.
+These will be recorded in CPOMS which will be monitored by the ST, and reviewed daily where appropriate (attendance), otherwise weekly.
+In the case of missed work, the student may be required to attend supervised study in order to catch-up with work.
+A follow-up meeting of the Senior Tutor and the Director of Pastoral Care (DP) will assess whether there has been an improvement in the student's behaviour, in which case they will resume their normal studies.
 Parents/guardians will be informed throughout the process and of the outcome.